Things You Need To Know About The Gutenberg WordPress Editor

 Major accessibility concerns (at least for now)

 - For now, Gutenberg is facing accessibility issues.
 There might be some significant issues in accessing it using the editor’s back end.
-This also applies to content output on the frontend (i.e. inline CSS).
+Besides, this applies to content output on the front-end (i.e. inline CSS).